ben-marlin/fatedice/src/main/java/edu/guilford/README.md

-# Project XX: The FATE Dice Roller
+# Project 15: The FATE Dice Roller

 I know you're probably tired of rolling dice, but this is a new twist.
 In a roleplaying game called FATE, we frequently roll 4 dice.
 The sides are labeled ⊞, ⊟, □.
 Each plus adds 1 to the roll, each minus subtracts 1.
 The total ranges between -4 and +4, with the more extreme values being less likely.